Blue Ridge, Alabama

 Blue Ridge is an unincorporated community and census-designated place (CDP) in Elmore County, Alabama, United States.
 At the 2020 census, the population was 1,485.
 It is part of the Montgomery Metropolitan Statistical Area.

 Geography

-Blue Ridge is located in southern Elmore County at (32.486744, -86.190823).
+Blue Ridge is located in southern Elmore County.
 It is bordered to the west by Wetumpka, the county seat, and to the southeast by Redland.

 According to the U.S. Census Bureau, the CDP has a total area of 20.3 km2, of which 20.1 km2 is land and 0.2 km2, or 1.13%, is water.